Steve Holmes (actor)

-Steve Holmes (born 23 March 1961) is a German pornographic actor, producer and director.
+Steve Holmes (born 23 March 1961) is a Romanian pornographic actor, producer and director.
 He has received several adult industry awards, including the AVN Award for Male Foreign Performer of the Year in 2005 and 2006.
 In 2017, Holmes was inducted into the AVN Hall of Fame.

 Early life

 Holmes was born to Transylvanian Saxon parents in Sibiu, Romania.
 In the summer of 1968, while on holiday in Bulgaria, Holmes and his family crossed the Turkish border.
-Upon arrival at the Federal Republic of Germany in Istanbul, they sought political asylum.
+Upon arrival at the German Embassy in Istanbul, they sought political asylum.
 Holmes eventually returned to Romania to visit family.

 After dropping out of school, Holmes began working in fashion.
 He eventually became an assistant buyer for several clothing stores.
 While attending a computer show in Munich, he decided to enter the tech industry.
 On 1 January 1986, Holmes started working as a sales representative for an IT company.
 He continued to work in the tech industry for several years.